-An understanding of the self—that you are not a product of the opinions of others but of your own thoughts, feelings and actions—is critical to attaining supreme success in any endeavor you wish to undertake.
+An understanding of the self—that you are not a product of the opinions of others but of your own thoughts, feelings, and actions—is critical to attaining supreme success in any endeavor you wish to undertake.

 Continue reading this beautiful excerpt from The Heart of Success, one of Om Swami’s bestselling books.
-We guarantee, judgmental people will no longer hold you back from your heart’s desire!
+We guarantee judgmental people will no longer hold you back from your heart’s desire!

 What is wrong in being judgmental?

 To make this world a better place is as much your job as it is mine or anyone else’s.
-It’s not just me but each one of us who have borrowed our present from our future generations and it’s our collective responsibility to build a society that cares about each other, one that knows how to express their disagreements in a civil manner rather than hurling abuses, a world which is a bit more tolerant.
+It’s not just me but each one of us who has borrowed our present from our future generations and it’s our collective responsibility to build a society that cares about each other, one that knows how to express their disagreements in a civil manner rather than hurling abuses, a world which is a bit more tolerant.

 The past week has been adventurous.
 We had been working on my new blog for over a year.
-I changed development teams, designers, payment gateways and service providers to get the website to a stage where I could look at it and say, yes, this looks beautiful.
+I changed development teams, designers, payment gateways, and service providers to get the website to a stage where I could look at it and say, yes, this looks beautiful.